korostelevm/teacher-app/README.md

 This architecture is intentional: a production system would use state machine orchestration on distributed compute (e.g., Temporal, Step Functions), where in-memory streaming isn't possible.
 Decoupling the response channel from the HTTP request enables that future scalability.

+### Known Limitations & Next Steps

+**Context growth** — Currently, all thread messages are sent to the LLM without summarization.
+A production system needs a **context pruning agent** that summarizes older messages to stay within token limits while preserving key information.

+**Lesson plan-specific memory** — The memory system already supports `lessonPlanId` associations, but injection is static.
+Next step: **dynamic memory injection** that loads relevant memories based on which lesson plan is being discussed, rather than all user memories.

 ---

 ## Overview